-Since most restructurings in Mexico are debtor-in-possession proceedings, the company always plays a very important role.
-The approval of a reorganisation plan will always require the debtor’s approval and in the equitisation of claims, certain corporate acts would need to be agreed by existing shareholders for the equitisation to be effective and enforceable.
+Since most concurso restructurings in Mexico are debtor-in-possession proceedings, the role of the company (debtor) is always very important.
+The approval of a reorganisation plan will always require the debtor’s approval, and in the equitisation of claims (debt into equity conversions), certain corporate acts would need to be agreed by existing shareholders for the equitisation to be effective and enforceable.

 There is still a tendency in the courts to favour debtor protection.
-Courts constantly issue reliefs to protect the debtor, which allows a company to operate more easily during proceedings as a going concern with certain limitations and under certain supervision.
+Courts constantly issue reliefs (stay) to protect the debtor, which allow a company to operate more easily during proceedings as a going concern with certain limitations and under certain supervision.

 Court-appointed officials, such as examiners, conciliators and receivers, also have a key role as facilitators between the debtor, the creditors and the judge.
 They oversee the process, and are entitled to make proposals and authorise most of the company’s relevant transactions, which depends on the stage of the concurso process.

-The conciliator is important as a mediator between the creditors and debtor and has the capacity to make proposals and even authorise certain transactions in addition to be in charge of the recognition of claims process during the stage of conciliación.
+The role of the conciliator is important as a mediator between the creditors and debtor and has the capacity to make restructuring proposals and has the power to authorise certain transactions in addition to be in charge of the recognition of claims process during the stage of conciliación.

-Creditors are relevant, too, as the consent of a majority to the reorganisation plan is needed prior to its approval pursuant to the rules under the Concursos Law.
+Creditors are relevant, too, as the consent of certain majority to the reorganisation plan is needed prior to its approval pursuant to the rules under the Concursos Law.
 A validly approved agreement binds all creditors.
 However, secured creditors that do not approve the agreement are not bound by it and may continue with the enforcement proceedings of their collateral, unless the plan provides for their full payment within the following 30 business days or the restructuring of their claims according to the plan approved by the secured creditors.
-If a company and its creditors reach a restructuring agreement during the conciliation stage, the company will pay its debts pursuant to the reorganisation plan and the insolvency proceeding (concurso) will be terminated.
+If a company and its creditors reach a restructuring agreement during the conciliation stage, the company will pay its debts pursuant to the terms of the reorganisation plan and the insolvency proceeding (concurso) will be terminated.

 Employees are given priority under the rules of insolvency proceedings.
-They are entitled to a salary and benefits as well as severance payments in case of termination of their employment relationship.
+They are entitled to accrued and unpaid salaries and benefits as well as severance payments in case of termination of their employment relationship.
 These claims, and the enforcement of other labour and employment claims, are not subject to a concurso stay.
 Employees may amicably assist in the process or frustrate any attempted restructuring.
-Labour laws in Mexico are very protective and conservative, and employees cannot waive any accrued and unpaid benefits (including salary), making it very difficult to amend any labour conditions such as economic conditions, suspensions or termination of relationships, without the consent of a labour court.
+Labour laws in Mexico are very protective and conservative, and employees cannot waive any accrued and unpaid benefits (including salary), making it very difficult to amend any labour conditions, such as economic conditions, suspensions or termination of relationships, without the consent of a labour court.

 The ability to reach consensual decisions among creditors is critical in a successful negotiation since restructurings in Mexico, as mentioned above, are mostly debtor-in-possession proceedings.

 One of the main issues to be addressed in a Mexican restructuring is to restore trust among stakeholders to achieve an agreement.
-Whether this will be achieved will depend to a large extent on communication and the delivery of credible and regular information to creditors.
+Whether this is achieved will depend to a large extent on communication and the delivery of credible and regular information to creditors.

-The control of most listed companies in Mexico is in the hands of a family, including in many cases public companies.
-This can result in the administration of the company being manipulated, which can bring about failures in internal controls.
+The control of many companies in Mexico is in the hands of a family, including in many cases public companies.
+This can result in some deficiencies in the administration of the company, which can bring about potential failures in internal controls.
 In many family-owned businesses, family members are on the board or in high-level official positions.

-In certain cases concerning public service providers, the industry regulator has a key role in appointing the conciliator or receiver and also has the power of veto over the reorganisation plan.
+In certain cases concerning public service providers under a concession, the industry regulator has a key role in appointing the conciliator or receiver and also has the power of veto over the reorganisation plan.

-Creditors with higher priority will be paid in full, and those with lower priority will be recompensed only if there are sufficient remaining funds.
-The existing Insolvency Law classifies creditors in the following main categories or classes (and with the following rankings or preferences):
+Creditors with higher priority will be paid in full, and those with lower priority will be repaid (totally or partially) only if there are sufficient remaining funds.
+The current Insolvency Law classifies creditors in the following main categories or classes (and with the following rankings or preferences):

-- special labour claims (severance payments and unpaid accrued wages) under Section XXIII, Chapter A of Article 123 of the Constitution, and applicable regulations, by increasing the wages during the corresponding two years prior to the concurso judgment (formal commencement of the concurso procedure of the debtor) and owed payments to the Social Security Institute;
+- special labour claims (severance payments and unpaid accrued wages) protected under Section XXIII, Chapter A of Article 123 of the Constitution and applicable regulations, by increasing wages during the corresponding two years prior to the concurso judgment (formal commencement of the concurso procedure of the debtor) and owed payments to the Social Security Institute;

-- debt incurred for management of the estate of the debtor with the authorisation of the conciliator or the receiver, as the case may be, or those contracted directly by the conciliator;
+- debt incurred for management of the estate of the debtor with the authorisation of the conciliator or the receiver, as the case may be, or or those dip-financing structured contracted directly by the conciliator;

 - debt incurred through judicial or extrajudicial acts for the benefit of the estate; provided, however, that under Article 225 of the Insolvency Law with respect to secured creditors, with mortgages or pledges, or creditors with special privileges, the preference or privilege of the claims against the estate would not apply, except for the following claims: